 The Political Environment of New Zealand

-New Zealand is a unitary parliamentary democracy under a constitutional monarchy with consistent economic growth.
-Queen Elizabeth II is New Zealand's sovereign and head of state since 6 February 1952.
+New Zealand is a unitary parliamentary democracy under a constitutional monarchy with consistent economic growth. now King Charles is New Zealand's sovereign and head of state since 6 February 1952.

 To get more details, please contact our relationships team